Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

     Description: Enter t2.micro, m1.small, or m1.large.
 Default is t2.micro.
 {% endhighlight %}

-In the above example, we are using a parameter named “InstanceTypeParameter” to specify the ec2 instance type.
+In the above example, we are using a parameter named `InstanceTypeParameter` to specify the ec2 instance type.
 If we know the acceptable values for that parameter, we can define those in allowed value.
 Further, it's possible to control the parameter values via type, default, constraints, min/max length, and so on.
 Now we have specified a parameter, we need to reference the parameter via `Ref` intrinsic function as below.

 {% highlight yaml %}Ec2Instance:
   Type: AWS::EC2::Instance